MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-shape-and-combine-data.md

 1. Select **Codes and abbreviations**.

    > [!TIP]
    > It will take quite a bit of shaping to pare this table’s data down to what we want.
-Is there a faster or easier way to accomplish the steps below?
+Is there a faster or easier way to accomplish the following steps?
 Yes, we could create a *relationship* between the two tables, and shape the data based on that relationship.
-The following steps are still good to learn for working with tables; however, relationships can help you quickly use data from multiple tables.
+The following example steps are helpful to learn for working with tables.
+However, relationships can help you quickly use data from multiple tables.
->
->

 To get the data into shape, follow these steps: